Print This Page

 Passport & Visa

-In order to enter China (as well as Hong Kong on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home and at least two blank pages.
-A visa is also required for U.S. and Canadian passport holders to enter China.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours).
+In order to enter China (as well as Hong Kong on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.and at least two blank pages.
+Additionally, U.S. and Canadian passport holders must obtain a visa in advance in order to enter China.
+You may choose to obtain your individual visa by applying directly to the Chinese consulate or by using a visa provider, such as our partner company, VisaCentral.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 There is some risk of the following diseases in China, mostly concentrated in rural areas: dengue fever, malaria and yellow fever.
 Travelers should make sure to wear protective clothing and insect repellent when outside, particularly in forested or rural areas.
 Sun protection is also highly advisable.
 No vaccinations are required for entry.
 However, it’s always advisable to check with your health-care provider at least eight weeks prior to departure for recommendations and the latest updates on requirements.
 For updated information on travel in this area, call the Centers for Disease Control and Protection at 1-877-FYI-TRIP (1-877- 394-8747) or visit its website at www.cdc.gov/ travel and view the sections on East Asia.